-Till 16, no plans for the future me, didn’t speak any other language than Greek and I could barely swim.
+Until the age of 16 there were no plans for the future me, I didn’t speak any language other than Greek and I could barely swim.
 Heavily dyslectic and diagnosed with ADHD.

-It was August 1998 when my buddies, Zack 16, Damian 21 and Stamatis 26 told me about their plans for traveling in to the US that very summer.
-In fact twelve days later.
-I was eager to take the plunge and jump in to this adventure.
+It was August 1998 when my buddies, Zack 16, Damian 21 and Stamatis 26 told me about their plans to travel to the US that very summer.
+In fact twelve days later, I was eager to take the plunge and jump into this adventure.
 So, I begged them to join (kind of).
-I somehow had my friend/mother agree and my distant father pay for it just to leave him alone for asking.
+I somehow had my mother (and friend) agree and my distant father pay for it, just so I stop nagging him.

 It was then, when my life and ambitions changed forever.
-I understood how many things I would like to do and I realise for the very first time that there are places else-where that are more suitable to my own personality.
+I understood how many things I would like to do and I realised for the very first time that there are places elsewhere that are more suitable to my personality.

-Things took off, and I was offered a year contract to lead the production management for the Arabian Vision an initiative to get closer the Arab countries by popular culture.
-Regulated by the European Broadcast Union and funded by Arab benefactors.
+Things took off, and I was offered a 12 month contract to lead the production management for the Arabian Vision, an initiative to get the Arab countries closer by popular culture, regulated by the European Broadcast Union and funded by Arab benefactors.

-Being extremely lucky and again out of nowhere (very contradicting opposed to the terms the Greek society was running at that moment) In no time I was directing and producing low end commercial for top-end companies.
-It was an exciting and well promising opportunity, but then the Greek economic crisis hit my prospecting dreams with a nock out.
-Businesses tried to cut as much as possible in an unconventional and stressed manner, virtually any professional became gritty and hard to trust.
-At the time I was doing commercials back to back, I literally slept at the office in 2011’s New Year’s Eve.
-But my money wasn’t coming in.
-There were postponed like everyone’s else.
-To a point I was fed up and forced my self to draw a line of distance and say no more till I get paid.
-(Well, that’s not all to it that made me stop, but that’s a whole different story.)
+Being extremely lucky and again out of nowhere, in a Greek economy that was lacking such opportunities to say the least, in no time I was directing and producing low cost commercials for top-end companies.
+It was an exciting and well promising opportunity, but then the economic crisis hit my prospecting dreams with a knock out.
+Businesses tried to cut costs as much as possible in an unconventional and stressful manner, virtually any professional became gritty and hard to trust.
+At the time I was doing back to back commercials, I literally slept at the office on 2011’s New Year’s Eve.
+But my money wasn’t coming in – it was postponed like everyone else’s.
+To a point I was fed up and forced myself to draw a line of distance and say no more till I get paid (well, that’s not all there is to it, but that’s a whole different story).

 So, I was in Greece, full of financial commitments due to my chosen lifestyle and jobless!
 Hooray!
 What a stupid man?
 Well?
 Sort off…

-I was fed up, and closed to my self.
-I had to push my self to find new clients and get more work but I felt kind of hopeless and everyone seemed in the same position due to the new economic measures.
-So, instead of doing that, I took a year off from everything and lunched a personal experiment involving sport development which took a relative good exposure in the US’s online community (Around 54000 people where looking closely the project for a period of nine months, but again that’s a whole different story.).
+I was fed up, and turning into myself.
+To carry on, I would have to push myself to find new clients and get more work but I felt kind of hopeless and everyone seemed in the same position due to the new austerity measures.
+So instead of doing that, I decided to take a year off from everything and launch a personal experiment involving sport development.
+The experiment got good exposure in the US online sport community (around 54,000 people were following the project closely for a period of nine months, but again that’s a whole different story).

-I had too many expenses to sustain my self for a whole year with out working as I was fulfilling my personal project.
+I had too many expenses to sustain myself for a whole year without working as I was fulfilling my personal project.
 And then what?
-What I would do If wont be able to live up to a good standard of leaving?
+What would I do if I can’t sustain a good standard of living?

 It was a costly investment.
-If I was about to stay for more than six years would have been a smart move but if less, simply stupid and expensive.
-But, at least even if things would have gone worse I would still be living in a nice area in a lovely refurbished apartment for a price I could afford no matter the economy’s bad days.
+If I was to stay for more than six years it would have been a smart move but if less, simply stupid and expensive.
+But, at least if things got any worse I would be living in a nice area in a lovely refurbished apartment for a price I could afford no matter what the economic status.

-But, it’s disappointing, even after extensive efforts and after have been praised for projects I have been involved.
-Applaud from the business world through conventions and startUp events, with mentors from Google, Microsoft and local ventures boosting up my confidence, it’s the culture I can’t stand.
+But, it’s disappointing, even after extensive efforts and after having been praised for projects I have been involved in.
+Applauded from the business world through conventions and startUp events, with mentors from Google, Microsoft and local ventures boosting up my confidence, it’s the culture I can’t stand.